Aryna Sabalenka: 2018: Newcomer of the Year, Premier 5 title

-2019: Top 10 debut in singles, world No. 2 in doubles
+2019: Singles top 10, doubles No. 2

-Singles: Elite Trophy, three titles in China in total
+Singles: Elite Trophy, three titles

 Although Sabalenka once again struggled at the Grand Slam tournaments, she ultimately finished the year with the same year-end ranking as in 2018 on the strength of three titles, all in China.
 She began the season by winning her third career WTA title at the Shenzhen Open, defeating Alison Riske in the final in a tight three-set match.
 Due to rain delays in the earlier rounds, she needed to play both the semifinal and the final on the last day of the tournament.
 However, she could not build on this success in the rest of the first half of the year.
 Sabalenka lost to 17-year-old Amanda Anisimova in straight sets at both the Australian Open and the French Open in the third and second rounds, respectively.
 She had been considered the third-leading favourite for the title at the Australian Open.
 Nonetheless, she made her top-10 debut following the event.
 Sabalenka fared worse at Wimbledon, losing her opening match to No. 139 Magdaléna Rybáriková.
 In-between the Grand Slam tournaments, Sabalenka's best result was a semifinal loss to No. 8, Kiki Bertens, at the Premier-level St. Petersburg Trophy in February.
 She also made the fourth round at the Indian Wells Open.
 Her best result on clay was a semifinal at the Internationaux de Strasbourg in May.

 Sabalenka had a better second half of the season.
 In her first tournament following Wimbledon, she finished runner-up to Zheng Saisai at the Silicon Valley Classic, a Premier-level event.
 She did not perform well at either Premier 5 tournament in August or the US Open, losing in the second round at the last Grand Slam tournament of the year.
 Sabalenka returned to China following the US Open, and produced three strong results in four events.
 After a quarterfinal at the Zhengzhou Open, she defended her title at the Premier 5 Wuhan Open.
 During the event, she defeated No. 8 Kiki Bertens in the third round and No. 1 Ashleigh Barty in the semifinals, her first victory over a current world No. 1 player.
 She won the final over Alison Riske.
 At the end of the season, Sabalenka qualified for the WTA Elite Trophy for the second consecutive year.
 She swept her round-robin group of Maria Sakkari and her doubles partner Elise Mertens.
 In the knockout rounds, Sabalenka defeated Karolína Muchová and Bertens for her fifth career title, and her third title of the year in China.